 We know that most child deaths today are preventable.
 They result from causes we know we can tackle.
 How do we know this?
 Because we already averted many millions of child deaths in the past few decades.
 Between 1990 and 2017 the number of children dying each year fell by 7.2 million.
 By stopping those we know are preventable, we could save at least another 5 million children every year.
 We can reach a world with many fewer child deaths than ever before.

-The lighter-coloured boxes represent the number of deaths by leading causes in 2017.
-As the treemap shows, the 2017 boxes are almost always smaller – reflecting the fact that deaths from almost all causes have fallen significantly.27
+As the treemap shows, the boxes representing the numbers for child deaths in 2017 are almost always smaller – reflecting the fact that deaths from almost all causes have fallen significantly.26

 There are two major exceptions: the number of deaths from AIDS and the deaths caused by invasive non-typhoidal salmonella (iNTS) has increased.
 Although those numbers were higher in 2017 than 1990, the deaths from both causes have been decreasing since their peak in 2005.